TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *FormEngine*

-        The FormEngine is a vital component in TYPO3 responsible for displaying all record and content editing parts in the Backend.
+        The FormEngine is a vital component in TYPO3 responsible for displaying all record and content editing parts in the backend.

     ..  _fsc---csc:
     -   *fsc / csc*